axa-ch-webhub-cloud/pattern-library/CONTRIBUTION.md

   - type `a` for an atom,
   - type `m` for a molecule or
   - type `o` for an organism
-- Based on your input it will create a new folder with the following structur:
+- Based on your input it will create a new folder with the following structure:
   - `components/a-your-component-name/`
     - `_example.html` - this file contains full-fledged interactive demo code.
     - `_preview.html` - this will be rendered within the **patterns-library** preview.